opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 First, install and configure MongoDB using the [MongoDB installation guide](https://www.mongodb.com/docs/manual/installation/).
 Before running MongoDB, enable [MongoDB change streams](https://www.mongodb.com/docs/manual/changeStreams/) by following the instructions in [Convert a Standalone Self-Managed mongod to a Replica Set](https://www.mongodb.com/docs/manual/tutorial/convert-standalone-to-replica-set/).

 Next, launch the MongoDB shell by running `mongosh`, and then create a new user and password within the shell using the following syntax.
-The username and password are required later in the Data Prepper `pipeline.yaml`.
+The username and password are required later in the Data Prepper `pipeline.yaml` file.
 See [Create User Documentation](https://www.mongodb.com/docs/manual/reference/method/db.createUser/) for more information about MongoDB user creation.

 ```
 use admin